Pennsylvania’s manufacturers take seriously their role as wealth generators for the state and nation.

 Pennsylvania Manufacturing Scorecard

-A joint report from the IRC Network and the Pittsburgh Regional Alliance, analyzing manufacturing trends for the Commonwealth of Pennsylvania.
+A joint report from the Allegheny Conference on Community Development and the IRC Network, summarizing manufacturing trends for the Commonwealth of Pennsylvania.

 Examining the Quality, Market Value, and Effectiveness of Manufacturing Credentials in the United States